-Parenting, Adoption vs. Abortion?
+Your Pregnancy Options: Parenting, Adoption vs. Abortion?

-Lets’ go over, in general, some of the things you should think about with each of the alternatives to abortion.
+If you are thinking about your pregnancy options, here are some of the things you should think about with each of the alternatives to abortion.

 Raising a child can be a wonderful, rewarding part of life, and babies tug at our heartstrings in a way nothing else can.
 When you are emotionally and financially ready to parent a child, it is a magical change in your life.
-If you are not ready, you need to take stock of your life and realistically look at your abilities.
+If you are not ready, you need to take stock of your life and look realistically at your abilities.
 Here are just a few of the questions you should ask yourself:

 - Do I have a support system such as the baby’s father, family, and friends that I know I can rely on to support me for the long term?